pnehasati/Digital-Resume-Azure/README.md

  ![section3 1](https://user-images.githubusercontent.com/77928409/147826653-349bf76c-e490-4b6b-a04d-c317206469d4.png)

-After this I also enabled the CORS setting on Azure portal to allow the user to use the wildcard.
+After this I enabled the CORS setting on Azure portal to allow the user to use the wildcard.

 ![section3 2](https://user-images.githubusercontent.com/77928409/147826684-08a1ccca-e700-4149-90a7-8ed84006faa6.png)